Medically Reviewed by Dr. Mohammed Saeed, MD.

 Side effects from alcohol withdrawal vary greatly and can range from mild anxiety and irritability to nausea, shaking, headaches, clammy skin, insomnia, and depression.
 For individuals with a history of heavy alcohol abuse, withdrawal may result in delirium tremens (DTs), which can lead to seizures.
 Symptoms of alcohol withdrawal usually appear from 6-48 hours after heavy alcohol use stops and may last up to a few weeks.

 Should alcohol withdrawal be medically supervised?

 Once you decide to quit using alcohol, the first step should be a conversation with your doctor.
 Alcohol withdrawal can impact the body both physically and mentally and may be affected by pre-existing health conditions.
 It’s safest to start with a doctor who knows your full medical history.
 Your doctor can advise you on a treatment plan, which may include outpatient treatment or an inpatient residential treatment program.
 He or she will have resources to help you and your family make the best choice for your successful recovery.

-What can you do to ease side effects of withdrawal?
+What can you do to ease the side effects of withdrawal?

 - Take time off work and delegate other responsibilities to focus on your goal.